 Something terrible happened this week.
 Chris Cornell, singer from Soundgarden and then Audioslave (in addition to being a solo artist in his own right) killed himself in a hotel room, after a gig.
 His wife has since said that she was concerned that he had admitted taking too much of an anti-anxiety medication, and that he was sounding slurred when she had phoned him.
 We may never know what caused him to take his own life, and whether is was on purpose or some stupidly fatal mistake.

 What cannot be disputed is that his was one of the richest and most emotionally engaging voices that came out of the grunge music scene of Seattle in the 1990s.
 It was a voice that could reach the appropriate screams and growls and groans that we want from our rock vocalists.
-However, it was also a voice that was capable of reall emotional sensitivity and connection, often giving voice to his depth of emotional turmoil.
+However, it was also a voice that was capable of real emotional sensitivity and connection, a voice of amazing depth and quality, often giving voice to his depth of emotional turmoil.

 Someone falls to pieces

 Sleeping all alone

 Spinning in the silence

 To finally drift away